Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Drag the Marker.cs script onto your avatar.
 You can customize settings for installing the marker.
 Some settings have tooltips for explanation.
 >
-> After generating the marker, the marker 'ink' emits from the MarkerTarget.
+> After generating the marker, the ink and eraser emit from MarkerTarget.
 Adjust the MarkerTarget transform if needed.
 >
 > For the index finger setup, position MarkerTarget on the tip of your avatar's index finger.
 >
-> For the handheld marker setup, enter playmode and enable the marker via the emulator to position, rotate, and scale MarkerTarget so it fits in your avatar's hand.
+> For the handheld marker setup, enter playmode with the emulator and enable T-Pose Calibration.
+Enable the marker.
+Position, rotate, and scale MarkerTarget to fit your avatar's hand.
 When finished, copy MarkerTarget's transform component to paste its values outside of playmode.
 >
 > Click "Finish Setup" to finalize your marker and remove the script from your avatar.
->
-> In-game, use Rock 'n Roll to draw for the handheld marker setup or Fingerpoint using the index finger setup.

 </details>